tangentyh/notes-of-tan/docs/backend/redis-notes.md

      - `MEMORY PURGE`
      - `MEMORY STATS` — some overlap with `INFO`
      - `MEMORY USAGE` — the number of bytes that a key and its value require to be stored in RAM
+     - `OBJECT FREQ` — available when `maxmemory-policy` is set to an LFU policy
+     - `TOUCH key [key ...]` — alters the last access time of keys

 1. slow log
    - configurations — `slowlog-log-slower-than`, `slowlog-max-len`